 The purpose of these provisions is to regulate waterside uses in the West and East Marinas in Planning Areas 9 and 10 of Dana Point Harbor.
-It is an objective of this Section to permit a variety of compatible uses and facilities supportive of commercial and general marine and recreational boating, boat services industry, other coastal dependent and coastal related marine commercial uses and serve the regional recreational needs of residents and guests of the County of Orange and City of Dana Point.
-These regulations permit the expansion and ongoing operation of all recreation and waterside facilities in accordance with the maximum sizes and intensities of development shown on the Dana Point Harbor Revitalization Plan and Statistical Table in Chapter II-17, Revitalization Plan and Statistical Table Regulations and Procedures.
+It is an objective of this Section to permit a variety of compatible uses and facilities supportive of eommercial and general marine and recreational boating, boat services industry, other coastal dependent and coastal related marine commercial uses and serve the regional recreational needs of residents and guests of the County of Orange and City of Dana Point.
+These regulations permit the expansion and ongoing operation of all recreation and waterside facilities in accordance with the maximum sizes and intensities of development shown on the Dana Point Harbor Revitalization Plan and Statistical Table Regulations and Procedures.